sourc3array/808TK/808TK.dsbundle/UI/Panels/README.md

 # What Are Panels?

-Panels are image files used by the Decent Sampler engine to create the user interface (UI) backgrounds for each of the **808TK** instrument presets.
+Panels are image files used by the Decent Sampler engine to create user interface (UI) backgrounds for each of the **808TK** kit presets.

 ***